-Colombia’s long history of bloody, drug, violence and illegal drug trade has reached a boiling point in the minds of the innocent citizens who want to secure the future of their country.
+Colombia’s long history of bloody, drug violence and illegal drug trade has reached a boiling point in the minds of the innocent citizens who want to secure the future and safety of their country.
+These citizens are now attempting to take back the voice that has been silenced for so long.
 Strong demonstrations within the capital have motivated government officials to push towards the legalization of marijuana.
-For over a year, legislators have pushed to legalize medical marijuana.
-But as the violence continues to put innocent lives in danger, including police, military forces, and civilians, Sen. Roy Barreras hopes to legalize recreational marijuana as well, putting an end to a forty year war.
+For over a year now, legislators have pushed to legalize medical marijuana, but as the violence continues to put innocent lives in danger, including police, military forces, and civilians, Sen. Roy Barreras hopes to legalize recreational marijuana as well, putting an end to a forty year war.

 Sen. Barreras is from the southwestern city of Cali which was once considered the most violent place in Colombia.
 Barreras has been appointed the task to try and convince the people that marijuana shouldn’t be stigmatized as it has been in the past.
 “This is a complex issue because parents are anxious and worried, and believe their children will turn into potheads the next day.
 But I tell them with full conviction that if their children are not alcoholics today despite alcohol being legal, the same can be said about legal marijuana.
 Prohibition, not drugs, is fueling gang violence in Colombia.”
 Barreras’ goal is to take the market out of the hands of local drug cartels and permit law and government enforcement to eliminate the country’s drug problem.